cxxzcc/myNotes/算法/ap.md

 A new programming language is invented to facilitate thedescription of the problem

+Evaluator
-Evaluator An evaluator (or interpreter) of a language is a procedure that, when applied to an expression of that language, computes the operations described in that expression.
-Fundamental Ideia An evaluator is a program that computes the meaning of a program.
-Meta-Circular Evaluator An evaluator written in the language that it evaluates
+An evaluator (or interpreter) of a language is a procedure that, when applied to an expression of that language, computes the operations described in that expression.

+Fundamental Ideia
+An evaluator is a program that computes the meaning of a program.

+Meta-Circular Evaluator
+An evaluator written in the language that it evaluates

+Abstract Syntax
+Our evaluator will operate in terms of an abstract syntax: the syntax is recognized by predicates that abstract from the concrete syntax used.
+* Example: Concrete Syntax for Assignments
+	*  a := b a = b a ← b (set! a b)
+* Example: Abstract Syntax for Assignments
+	* (define (set? expression) (eq? (car expression) 'set!))